rayankrish/playground_environments/README.md

 This repository contains the game environments used in the backend of the PlaygroundRL website.
 These environments help to facilitate gameplay by providing relevant game boundaries, rules, and states.
+Each environment included is game-specific, defining relevant classes and functions needed to characterize gameplay.
 In particular, the repository contains PettingZoo environments, allowing for multi-agent reinforcement learning research opportunities.
 Instructions to install this package are below.